Fohdeesha/lab-docu/docs/fcx.md

 ## Preparation
 If you haven't already, visit the [Brocade Overview](brocade-overview.md) page to download the latest guide package and get it ready to be served via TFTP - this unified package includes all the latest firmware, licenses, and documentation.

 **Connect** to the switches serial/console port using a program like Putty (9600 8N1), and connect the dedicated management port to your network (do not use a "normal" port).

-You need to set up a temporary TFTP server - I recommend [Tftpd32 Portable Edition](http://www.tftpd64.com/tftpd32_download.html) if you're on Windows and don't want to install anything.
-Point the server to an empty folder to serve files from.
-From the ZIP, copy the bootloader from the ```Boot``` folder into your tftp server directory.
-Then, from the ```Images``` folder, copy over the OS image to the same place.
-If you have a PoE model, copy over the PoE firmware from the `PoE Firmware` folder to your TFTP directory as well.

 Power on the switch while watching your serial terminal - it will have a prompt saying ```Hit b to enter the boot monitor``` - press ```b``` quickly and you'll be dropped into the bootloader prompt, now we can upgrade the software.
 If you missed the prompt and it boots the OS instead, pull power and try again.